jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/unboxing.rst

   they don't want them back
 * If you're unpacking a Classic PSM, make sure the arm is free to move.
 Some arms are shipped with a bracket to prevent damage.
-The bracket is under the soft cover and is made of white delrin.
+The bracket is under the soft cover and is made of white Delrin.

 .. figure:: /images/Classic/PSM/PSM-Classic-transport-bracket.jpeg
    :width: 300